hodcroftlab/covariants/web/src/content/en/Faq.md

 Emma B. Hodcroft.
 2021.
 "CoVariants: SARS-CoV-2 Mutations and Variants of Interest." https://covariants.org/
 ```

-Emma Hodcroft, PhD, is a researcher at the Institute of Social and Preventive Medicine, University of Bern in Bern, Switzerland and member of SIB Swiss Insitute of Bioinformatics, Switzerland.
+Emma Hodcroft, PhD, is a researcher at the Institute of Social and Preventive Medicine, University of Bern in Bern, Switzerland and member of SIB Swiss Institute of Bioinformatics, Switzerland.

 Ivan Aksamentov is a major contributor to this project and is based in the [Neher Lab](https://neherlab.org/) at the University of Basel.